natelaclaire/cis338/syllabus/syllabus.md

 ### Office Hours

-By Appointment, to schedule visit <https://natelaclaire.youcanbook.me>
+I do not have set weekly Office Hours, but am available by appointment.
+To schedule visit <https://natelaclaire.youcanbook.me>.

 ## Required Text and Materials